geoserver/geoserver/doc/en/user/source/webadmin/tilecache/defaults.rst

 A metatile is several tiles combined into a larger one.
 This larger metatile is generated and then sliced up before being served back (and cached) as standard tiles.
 The advantage of using metatiling is in situations where a label or geometry lies on a boundary of a tile, which might get cut off or altered.
 With metatiling, these tile edge issues are greatly reduced.

+Moreover, with metatiling, the overall time it takes to seed the cache is reduced in most cases, when compared with rendering a full map with single tiles.
+In fact, using larger metatiling factors is a good way to reduce the time spent in seeding the cache.

-The disadvantage of metatiling is that each WMS rendered tile is much larger, causing a possible performance penalty.
-Also, at much large sizes, memory consumption can be an issue.
+The disadvantage of metatiling is that at large sizes, memory consumption can be an issue.

 The size of the default metatile can be adjusted here.
 By default, GeoServer sets a metatile size of **4x4**, which strikes a balance between performance, memory usage, and rendering accuracy.